dove-technology/commercetools-campaigns-connector/README.md

 When you uninstall the connector deployment the `connector:pre-undeploy` command will be called.
 This will remove the API extension.

+## Demo

+For an example of using the connector, see the [demo repo](https://github.com/dove-technology/commercetools-campaigns-connector-demo).

+## Coupon Codes

+See the [Coupon Codes](https://github.com/dove-technology/commercetools-campaigns-connector-demo?tab=readme-ov-file#coupon-codes) section of the demo readme for more information on how to use coupon codes.

 ## Limitations

 ### Carts with Multiple Shipping Methods